SanjeevaRDodlapati/QeMLflow/docs/reference/api_reference.md

-# API Reference for ChemML
+# API Reference for QeMLflow

 ## Overview

-This document provides an API reference for the ChemML project, detailing the functions and classes available in the various modules.
-The ChemML project focuses on machine learning and quantum computing techniques for molecular modeling and drug design.
+This document provides an API reference for the QeMLflow project, detailing the functions and classes available in the various modules.
+The QeMLflow project focuses on machine learning and quantum computing techniques for molecular modeling and drug design.

 ## Modules